In-Network-Machine-Learning/DINC/README.md

 ## Setting up the DINC environment <span id = "environment"></span>

-DINC requires python 3.10 or above, with the packages listed in [requirements\_Python3\_10\_8.txt](./src/configs/requirements_Python3_10_8.txt).
+DINC requires Python 3.10 or above, with the packages listed in [requirements\_Python3\_10\_8.txt](./src/configs/requirements_Python3_10_8.txt).
 To install the aforementioned packages, start your working environment and execute the following command:

 ```
 pip3 install -r ./src/configs/requirements_Python3_10_8.txt